 BREAKING: Charges against woman arrested after botched abortion dismissed

 After the abortion facility illegally took custody of her baby’s body, police arrested both Jane and her husband.
-Jane’s husband’s charges were later dropped but Jane’s remained.
+Jane’s husband’s charges were later dropped, but Jane’s remained.

 AOT’s attorney has fought tirelessly not only against the bogus criminal charges but for Jane’s right to receive her own medical records.
 It took more than 120 days for Women’s Reproductive Clinic to release Jane’s medical records to her.
 That delay resulted in even more court battles as AOT’s attorney, Mike Siebel, sought to hold Women’s Reproductive Clinic in contempt of a court order.
-Women’s reproductive clinic responding to that attempt with proposed sanctions against Mr. Seibel.
+Women’s reproductive clinic responded to that attempt with proposed sanctions against Mr. Seibel.

 Jane’s case is the beginning of fighting back against the bullying women so often experience before and after abortion.
 Franz Theard and his staff now know that people will push back and stand up for the women they previously got away with mistreating.
 Women watching this case now know that people will stand beside them in a battle against corrupt doctors.